 2. Delegate your obligations and learn to say “no”

 CPAs are regulated and licensed by their state boards of accountancy.

-For instance, the American Institute of CPAs is required to follow a rigorous Code of Professional Conduct, which means they act with objectivity, competence, due care, and integrity.
+For instance, the American Institute of CPAs must follow a rigorous Code of Professional Conduct, which means they act with objectivity, competence, due care, and integrity.

-But just because you know how to do things as an accountant, it doesn’t mean you have to do it yourself.
+But just because you know how to do things as an accountant doesn’t mean you have to do it yourself.
 You might feel overloaded, especially if working in a large financial services division and dealing with a superabundance of weekly data.
 That’s where the value of delegation comes in.

 Delegating your task as a Certified Public Accountant or someone in the finance department is an important skill to free up time and achieve more important tasks.
-Keep in mind that the world will not end just because you could not get everything finished.
+Keep in mind that the world will not end just because you cannot get everything finished.

 As for the young professionals who attach bragging rights when overworked, they may increase their stress levels.
 So, another essential skill to learn is to say “no” to impossible deadlines or others without antagonizing people.

 Be honest with your boss about what you can accomplish for a certain period, or tell your clients or team should you need to postpone a deadline.

 [Related Post: How to Deal With Difficult Accounting Clients?]

 Accountants may be asked to compose different written documents, so their job is not all about numbers.